Chapter 2.1.2 Climate-friendly Governance

 Recognise a human right to a healthy environment

-Create a statutory right to a healthy environment in the proposed Scottish Human Rights Act.
+Create a statutory right to a healthy environment in a Scottish Human Rights Act.

 International